saezlab/ligrec_decouple/analysis/comparison/README.md

 normalized with Seurat, and used for CCC inference without any further formatting and filtering.

 #### BRCA
-The processed and annotated Human Breast Cancer single-cell atlas (Wu et al. 2021) was obtained from [GSE176078](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE176078).
+The processed and annotated subtypes of Human Breast Cancer single-cell atlas (Wu et al. 2021) were obtained from [GSE176078](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE176078).